pakjiddat/word-predictor/README.md

 performance of a model, intrinsic and extrinsic evaluation is performed.

-Intrinsic evaluation measures the Perplexity score for each sentence in a valiation text file.
+Intrinsic evaluation measures the Perplexity score for each sentence in a validation text file.
 It returns the minimum, maximum and mean Perplexity score for the sentences.

 Extrinsic evaluation measures the accuracy score for the sentences in a